djax666/mystrombutton2mqtt/README.md

-# mystrombutton2mqtt : A gateway for myStrom Wifi Button to MQTT for Home Assistant integration
+# mystrombutton2mqtt : a gateway from myStrom Wifi Button to MQTT for Home Assistant integration

 ## Intro

 Home Assistant has some support for myStrom products.
 But I couldn't get functioning the buttons, I get a 401 error.
-I tried different options :
+I tried different combinations :
 ``` yaml
 homeassistant:
     - type: trusted_networks